Release version is available at

 InsertExaminationHeader is a purpose‑built Word macro for legal transcriptionists that automates examination headers.
 No more manual fixes, lost formatting, or unwanted cross‑section proliferation.
-And undo works — one Ctrl‑Z gives you a second chance at spelling the name right, without endangering the transcript.It is simple to use: drag a selection that spans the pages where the examination header should appear — the selection doesn’t need to be precise; it only marks the page range.
+And undo works — one Ctrl‑Z gives you a second chance at getting things right, without endangering the transcript.It is simple to use: drag a selection that spans the pages where the examination header should appear — the selection doesn’t need to be precise; it only marks the page range.
 Enter the header text in a pop‑up, and the macro handles the rest.
 The headers appear correctly capitalized, centered, and placed in their own properly isolated section, without disturbing any other part of the transcript.

 A macro to insert examination headers